hyperledger-labs/business-partner-agent/docs/concepts/request_verifications.md

 ## Possible Improvements

-- In practice, the verification process might trigger a workflow that includes one or more proof requests from the issuer
+- In practice, the verification process might trigger a workflow that includes one or more proof requests from the issuer.
+This could be implemented using [Coprotocols](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0478-coprotocols/README.md)
 - Show all possible issuers for a document in the UI based on ledger data.
 If an issuer is not already a business partner provide a link to add it.

 ## Used Aries protocols